erturklab/delivr_fiji/README.md

 # Fiji Delivr Plugin
 This repository covers the FIJI Plugin for [DELIVR](https://doi.org/10.1101/2023.05.18.540970).

+Please visit [DiscoTechnlogies](http://discotechnolgies.org/delivr) for more information and the latest build.

-Currently we advise you to use the prebuilt plugins as the maven build process can be difficult.
+Currently we advise you to use the prebuilt plugin as the maven build process can be difficult.